danielnieto/resume/resume.md

 - ### Oracle

-	*08/2016 - Present*
+	*08/2016 - 05/2018*

 	__Senior UX Developer__

-	Leading prototype development of new features and workflows for Oracle HCM applications (HTML5/JS/CSS3), these prototypes are used for demoing purposes to potential clients, and/or to perform usability studies to collect feedback from real users.
+	Leading prototype development (using Oracle JET) of new features and workflows for Oracle HCM applications (HTML5/JS/CSS3), these prototypes were used for demoing purposes to potential clients, and/or to perform usability studies to collect feedback from real users.

+	Also, I migrated our plain html/js/css project to Oracle JET,  I created a library of JET components that mimicked ADF components' look-and-feel and interactions to be used across prototypes that worked completely on the frontend with mocked data.

 	Technologies: [Oracle JET ](http://www.oracle.com/webfolder/technetwork/jet/index.html) (JS Framework), [RequireJS](http://requirejs.org/) (AMD loader), [KnockoutJS](http://knockoutjs.com) (MVVM), ReactJS, ES6, HTML5, CSS3, Flexbox, GIT